mikepal2/snap-cli/README.md

 **Argument name convention**
 - Argument name is used only for help, it cannot be specified on command line.
-- If argument name is not explicitly specified in the attribute, or attribute is ommitted, the  name of the parameter will be implicitly used.
+- If argument name is not explicitly specified in the attribute, the  name of the parameter will be implicitly used.

 You can provide options before arguments or arguments before options on the command line.
 See [documentation](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#order-of-options-and-arguments) for details.